Jesseekoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays the first 10 lines of a file 6-third_line prints the third line of a file
 7-file creates a file in given directory
+8-cwd_state stores the result of ls -ls command in a file called ls_cwd_content